gabrielbull/php-ups-api/README.md

 <a name="tracking-class"></a>
 ## Tracking Class

-The Tracking Class allow you to track a shipment using the UPS Tracking API.
+The Tracking Class allow you to track a shipment using the UPS Tracking API or Reference Number.

 <a name="tracking-class-example"></a>
-### Example
+### Example using UPS Tracking

 ```php
 $tracking = new Ups\Tracking($accessKey, $userId, $password);